Contact Us

 Option to Collect Exception Messages from ABAP Application Log and Job Log

-Note, that for category ABAP Application Log the system expects you to fill a value for the Object filter, still all Application log exceptions raised at job execution will be collected.
+Note, that for category ABAP Application Log the system expects you to fill a value for the Object filter, but still all kind of Application log exceptions raised at job execution will be collected.

 To determine the default client for an ABAP system, check in Simple System Integration (SSI).
 In below example, for system FT4ADM the default client is 200.